 - If incorrect, go back one time interval (or until they’re successful)

-All Other Spaced Retrieval Sessions
+Spaced Retrieval Training: All Other Sessions

 - Ask the target question